Our Favorite Oahu Portrait Locations

 Magic Island is not really an island, but it's a great location midweek.
 It has many of the same characteristics as the Hilton Village above...only even better.
 At only half a mile from the Hawaiian Hilton Village, Magic Island is a very popular park with locals which can make parking difficult on weekends (impossible if there is an event going on).
 However, people in the background are rarely an issue at all.
 I like this location because of the diversity of different looks/backgrounds it offers : direct sunset views, family friendly, calm sandy beach, rock promenades, Diamond Head views, Waikiki views... *This location is great for sunset, mid-day or morning sessions.*

-Waialae Beach Park (click name to view Google Map)
+Waialae Beach Park (click to view Google Map)

 With nearly deserted beaches and located only 15 minutes from Waikiki, Waialae Beach Park is excellent for those classic Hawaii palm tree beach shots.
 It's both romantic for couples and fun for families.
 Connects to Kahala Hotel Resort beaches.
 One of my favorite locations and a big hit with most clients.
 Parking can occasionally be limited so arrive early.
 Be aware we simply park at the Park and then walk down the beach about two blocks. *Excellent for morning and sunset sessions - but there are no direct sunset views*.

 Located on the quieter, lusher side of the island (30-40 min from Waikiki), Lanikai Beach is a gorgeous white sand beach with aqua/turquoise waters and twin islands - the "Mokes" - just off shore.
 At sunrise, the sun rises right over them creating gorgeous sunrise images- just like a sunset only in reverse!
-Its also a wonderful location even at sunset, as the setting sun highlights the Mokes in golden light. *This location is good for both sunrise and sunset - but there are no direct sunset views!*
+Its also a wonderful location even at sunset, as the setting sun highlights the Mokes in golden light.
+The downsides to this location are the lack of variety in background (out to sea only as houses are 25 ft from the beach) and the sheer number of people around.
+A better nearby location is Waimanalo, listed below. *This location is good for both sunrise and sunset - but there are no direct sunset views!*

 Secret Cove at Ko Olina Resorts (click to view Goggle Map)